ClaytonONeill/angular7-test-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server (-o is a flag that will open your default browser).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding